Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 ### Release cycle

-When it is time to release a new minor version of qiskit-ibmq-provider we will:
+When it is time to release a new minor version of qiskit-ibm we will:

 1. Create a new tag with the version number and push it to github
 2. Change the `master` version to the next release version.